leventis-s/logistic-regression-prediction/README.md

 Use logistic regression to make predictions about heart abnormalities (provided data) and Netflix ratings (private, non-publishable data).
+Achieved accuracy of 95%.